opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-List.md

 ## Viewing Job Output

-This action will open a job\'s output file when the job is complete.
+This action will open a job's output file when the job is complete.
-Before attempting to view a job\'s output file, first refer to [Viewing a Job Output File](../../../operations/job-output.md) in the **Concepts** online help.
+Before attempting to view a job's output file, first refer to [Viewing a Job Output File](../../../operations/job-output.md) in the **Concepts** online help.

 To perform this procedure: